 You need to account for shared ownership solicitors fees.
 A solicitor is a key part in the successful completion of any property sale.
 When you come to sell your shared ownership home, your solicitor will be just as important and it can be helpful to ensure you appoint a solicitor with previous experience in completing shared ownership transactions.

-Solicitors fees for selling shared ownership should be similar to those costs for selling a house outright.
+Shared ownership solicitors fees should be similar to those costs for selling a house outright.
 However, it is always worth checking this before appointing your solicitor to act for you.
 Costs can be increased if the transaction is more complex due to the property being shared ownership.
 It is worthwhile getting free shared ownership solicitors quotes to get an idea of the costs involved.

 Your solicitor will need to be in touch with the solicitor of the person buying your shared ownership home as well as the housing association.
 Part of their job will be to give the required documentation to the solicitors of those buying your shared ownership home to make sure everything is in order.

 Your solicitor will also need to be in touch with your bank or building society to make sure all relevant payments are correct before being processed.
 They will also generate the official contract of sale of your shared ownership home.
 This will enable you to complete the sale.
 It can be more complex due to the fact you are selling a shared ownership home.

-Are solicitors fees less when selling a shared ownership home?
+Are solicitors legal fees less when selling a shared ownership home?

-Typically speaking solicitors fees for selling your shared ownership home should be less due to the fact you will have no costs associated with them doing the relevant local searches which should be done by the solicitors of those buying your shared ownership home.
+Typically speaking solicitors fees for selling your shared ownership home should be less due to the fact you will have no costs associated with them doing the relevant local searches.
+This should be done by the solicitors of those buying your shared ownership home.

-However, because shared ownership properties are typically leasehold there may be more costs associated with using solicitors as there could be more paperwork for them to fill out before your shared ownership sale completes.
+As shared ownership properties are typically leasehold there may be more costs associated with using solicitors.
+This is because there could be more paperwork for them to fill out before your shared ownership sale completes.

 Where can I find shared ownership solicitors?